MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

-This project utilizes a NASA run-to-failure dataset to develop hybrid models that predict the Remaining Useful Life (RUL) and health status of turbofan engines.
-By integrating one-dimensional convolutional neural networks with CatBoost models, this approach effectively captures the temporal patterns present in sensor data.
-The resulting predictions serve as valuable tools for engineers, enabling proactive maintenance scheduling and monitoring engine health.
+When will a jet engine fail?
+This project answers that critical question by turning raw sensor data into predictive intelligence.
+Using NASA's run-to-failure dataset, I've created hybrid models that combine the pattern-recognition power of convolutional neural networks with the predictive strength of CatBoost algorithms.
+The result is a system that can "listen" to an engine's vital signs and forecast both its remaining useful life and overall health status—potentially saving millions in maintenance costs and preventing catastrophic failures before they happen.

 ## **Querying my Grandfather's Memoir with RAG ([Link](https://github.com/MattPickard/Project_Portfolio/tree/main/Memoir_Rag_Project))**